UniversalDependencies/docs/_ja-overview/introduction.md

 ## PoS Tag

-UD PoS for Japanese is obtained from UniDic PoS Tagset.
+UD PoS for Japanese is obtained by conversion rules from UniDic PoS Tagset.

 ## Dependency Links